benjaminion/upgrading-ethereum-book/src/book.md

 <div class="image" style="width:70%">

-![Diagram of verification of an aggregate signature](md/images/diagrams/bls_aggregate_verify.svg) Verification of an aggregate signature is identical to verification of a normal signature as lokng as we use the corresponding aggregate public key.
+![Diagram of verification of an aggregate signature](md/images/diagrams/bls_aggregate_verify.svg) Verification of an aggregate signature is identical to verification of a normal signature as long as we use the corresponding aggregate public key.

 </div>

 This miracle is due to the bilinearity of the pairing operation.
-With an aggregate signature $\sigma_{agg}$ and a corresponding aggregate public key $pk_{agg}$ (and common message $m$) we have the following identity, which is exactly the same as the verification identity for a single signature and public key.
+With an aggregate signature $\sigma_{agg}$ and a corresponding aggregate public key $pk_{agg}$, and common message $m$, we have the following identity, which is exactly the same as the verification identity for a single signature and public key.

 $$
 \begin{aligned}